The purpose of the

 location for a period of time, or you may be called upon to establish

-communications at a shelter location, or check on the flood level of a
+trailer at an incident site, or check on the flood level of a

 nearby river.
 Since the situation determines the need, its essential to

-be prepared, and remember to always be ready, capable, and
+be prepared, and remember to always be READY, CAPABLE, and PROFESSIONAL.

 146.595 is shared with SKYWARN.